ghazi-hishamuddin/Whey-To-Go-Project/2. Schema Design/README.md

 <img src="https://github.com/ghazi-hishamuddin/Whey-To-Go-Project/assets/142828521/55ad1352-2f63-4c3f-99ac-bc3435c2c821"
      height="400" />

 This is how the schema design will look like with menu item added.
 Comparing to the first orders table, it is much more effective without the redundant data.
+This table will greatly help for our next objective of inventory control.

 <img src="https://github.com/ghazi-hishamuddin/Whey-To-Go-Project/assets/142828521/9389d8fc-b487-46c5-ba96-c8eb7542ae6e"
      height="400" />